TotomInc/loaderz/readme.md

 // Instanciate the loader, you can easily implement it anywhere in your project const loader = new Loader();

-// Additionnal step, instanciate the Logger (this is not required for a normal
-// usage)
-const logger = new Logger();

 // Queue all our different resources (we can chain since queue returns the
 // instance of loader)
 loader